It is our natural shield against external aggressions and the goal of immunotherapy against cancer. What is the immune system and how it works.

-Our body has an efficient defense system against external threats: it is the immune system, formed by different types of cells with varying functions that work together to recognize and eliminate external invaders such as bacteria, parasites, fungi and viruses that may attack and undermine our health.
+Our body has an efficient defense system against external agents: it is the immune system, formed by different types of cells with varying functions and circulating molecules that work together to recognize and eliminate external agents such as bacteria, parasites, fungi and viruses but also cells infected with pathogens or cancer cells.

-Our immune defenses are naturally vigilant and ready to respond in case of emergency by taking all the necessary steps to protect the body and keep it in good health.
+Our immune system is naturally vigilant and ready to respond in case of emergency by taking all the necessary steps to protect the body and keep it in good health.

 The immune system is composed of two lines of defense: non-specific or innate immunity and specific or adaptive immunity.

-Non-specific or innate immunity is present at birth and includes the skin, the mucous membranes lining body parts that open to the external environment - such as mouth, nose and ears - and secretions such as saliva and sweat.
+Non-specific or innate immunity, also called natural immunity, consists of mechanisms pre-existing the encounter with a disease-causing agent, it is able to act quickly against the external agent, recognized as a threat.
+It is present at birth and includes both biological barriers (the skin, the mucous membranes lining body parts that open to the external environment - such as mouth, nose and ears - and secretions such as saliva and sweat) and circulating proteins acting as regulators and mediators of the body's inflammatory response.
 When a harmful agent overcomes this first line of defense, the body reacts by producing cells and substances that respond to the attack and repair the induced damage.

-Specific or adaptive immunity develops after birth, during the first year of life, and increases with exposure to the pathogenic agents that must be fought.
-As it is a tailored response of the body that is based on the type of infectious agent, specific or adaptive immunity is much faster and effective than innate immunity and can be enhanced by vaccination.
-It is a targeted defense against specific antigens, i.e. substances that our body is unable to recognize.
+Specific or adaptive immunity, also called acquired immunity, develops after birth, during the first year of life, and it is empowered and "educated" in response to the infections and foreign agents it encounters.
+As it is a tailored response of the body that is based on the type of foreign agent, specific or adaptive immunity is much faster and effective than innate immunity can be enhanced by vaccination and has mechanisms creating memory of the agents encountered and of the specific response established.
+It is a targeted defence against specific antigens, i.e. substances that our body recognizes as foreign.

 The body’s ability to recognize and destroy tumor cells is reduced when a state of immunodepression is present.